narenranjit/chandrian-theme/README.md

 ## Markdown:

-This theme is designed to enhance readability of Markdown documents and uses a minimum of colors.
+This theme is designed to enhance readability of Markdown documents and hence uses a minimum of colors.

-- Header colors lighten the deeper you go to help you keep track of where you are.
+- Header colors lighten for each heading level, to help you keep track of where you are.
-- Italics are italicized, bolds are shown more prominent.
+- Italics are italicized, bolds are brighter.
 - Links and `code` use warm colors
 - De-emphasized urls to minimize visual clutter.